Estonia Travel Guide: What to See, What to Do and What to Eat

 FOODS YOU MUST TRY WHEN YOU VISIT Estonia

 The most famous elk soup medieval style restaurant is in Tallinn town hall square.
 Elk soup is basically made of elk meat, onions, carrots, and potatoes.
 It costs $2.30 and is served in traditional stone bowls.
-It is highly recommended to taste it.
+It is highly recommended food to try in Estonia.

 The Kama is a traditional Estonian dessert that is made from a mix of flours.
 It is served with a variety of berries especially with blueberries.
 You can try it everywhere in Estonia.